Davidls10/riscv-pipelined-sv/README.md

 # riscv-pipelined-sv

-This project aims to implement a functional version of a pipelined microarchitecture for the RV32I version of the RISC-V ISA.
+This project aims to implement on HDL a functional version of a pipelined microarchitecture for the RV32I version of the RISC-V ISA.

 The processor has five stages: Fetch, Decode, Execute, Memory, and Writeback.